Quickread – 7 Things You Can Do to Prepare for the Resume Tsunami

 - Offer challenging and meaningful work.
 Show how employees’ efforts fit into the bigger picture and help the organization achieve its objectives.
 Allow employees the autonomy to problem solve on their own and grow professionally.

 - Praise employees for a job well done.
-Consistent feedback and praise is by far the simplest and most inexpensive way to improve employee satisfaction.
+Consistent feedback and praise are by far the simplest and most inexpensive way to improve employee satisfaction.

 - Focus on gender balance.
 A recent London Business School study showed that productivity is higher on work teams with a 50/50 male/female split, and a McKinsey & Company study showed that companies with more women in high-level roles tended to outperform their competitors.
 Emphasize retention and development of high-performing women.